Food Fur Life

 Non-metric

 Two pounds of boneless meat, chunked or ground.
+Fat should be 5% as-fed diet average to meet nutritional label claim.

 1 ½ cups of water.
 Adjust water content to your dog’s preference.
 The water is needed to distribute the premix evenly throughout the food (and rehydrates the powdered food ingredients in the premix).